nextstrain/docs.nextstrain.org/src/guides/manage-installation.rst

       This should rarely be necessary, but may help if you find yourself with a broken runtime.

-   .. group-tab:: Ambient
+   .. group-tab:: Ambient (advanced)

       Running ``nextstrain check-setup ambient`` will report potential issues.
       Make sure there are no errors or warnings reported.

-      Ensure that you've activated your custom Conda environment with ``conda activate nextstrain``.
+      If tools were installed into a custom Conda environment, ensure that it's activated with ``conda activate <your-environment-name>``.

       If Conda fails to install or update Nextstrain using the commands in the other sections above, it's possible that Conda itself is out-of-date or that Conda cannot figure out how to resolve the environment's dependencies.
       Starting from scratch often fixes problems with Conda environments.